yagosys/test/readme.md

 ##  demo use

-### use case 1 - clean boot
+### use case 1 - clean boot  and measure boot up time

-demo boot up a VM FAZ and wait until it's ready for serivice, measure the time.
+> demo boot up a VM FAZ and wait until it's ready for serivice, measure the time.

 > use curl to access FAZ VM 443 port as indicator for FAZ readiness.